 For cookies to have that nicely rounded, puffed up shape, roll them in balls between the palms of your hands and then roll each cookie ball in sugar.
 If the cookie dough is too soft for you to work with, let it chill in the refrigerator for 30 minutes before rolling.

-The result are amazingly yummy cookies that are popular with kids and adults alike!
+The result are amazingly yummy peanut butter surprise cookies with Rolos that are popular with kids and adults alike!
 They have a moist, almost brownie-like texture and only get better as the days pass by.
-Keep them in air-tight container and they will last you for up to 2 weeks – that is,if you’re disciplined enough not to eat them all the first day!
+The chocolate caramel candy on top the peanut butter cookie is so soft, melty, and delicious.
+Keep these peanut butter cookies in air-tight container and they will last you for up to 2 weeks - that is, if you're disciplined enough not to eat them all the first day!

 - 1 egg